lananovikova10/tests-on-ci-cd/Writerside/topics/How-to-demo-things.md

     - Organize your content in a logical and easy-to-follow sequence.

 2. **Set Up the Environment:**
-    - Choose a suitable location with proper lighting and minimal background noise.
+    - Choose a suitable place with proper lighting and minimal background noise.
     - Ensure that all necessary equipment, devices, and software are set up and functioning correctly.

 ![env-setup.png](env-setup.png) {border-effect="dotted"}